-This large heating pad from Anbber offers full-body relief and comes with elastic bands to easily attach the pad to any part of your body.
+This large heating pad from Geniani offers full-body relief and comes in a large 12″ x 24″ design to cover the largest areas of your body.

-This one comes equipped with an easy-to-operate digital LED controller, and it has between 6 personalized heat settings.
+This one comes equipped with an easy-to-operate digital controller which you can scroll through the 3 heat levels.

 There is also a 2-hour auto-shutoff feature which not only prevents excessive heating but also conserves energy.

-As the name suggests, this adjustable back brace was specially designed for specific areas of the body.
+As the name suggests, this heating pad was specially designed for use on the lower back and waist area

-It has a waist wrap design for lower back pain, as well as pain in the abdomen, legs, and knees, and also helps with strain in the lumbar muscles.
+It has a waist wrap design that not only works for lower back pain but can also help with pain in the abdomen, legs, and knees, and also helps with strain in the lumbar muscles.